-CO (carbon monoxide) is an invisible gas with no smell that can come from badly serviced gas appliances.
+CO (carbon monoxide) is an invisible, odourless gas that can come from badly serviced gas appliances.
 It can make you feel very ill and can even be fatal.

 If you smell gas at any time of if your carbon monoxide alarm goes off, you must call Cadent on 0800 111 999 as soon as possible.

-Each year, people lives are lost due to a fire at home.
-Many of these could have been prevented.
+Sadly, every year hundreds of people die because of fires at their home.
+Many of these deaths could have been prevented.

-Everyday fire risks are present in our homes.
-Well-known risks include candles and cooking left unattended, covered electrical heaters, overloaded plugs, and cigarettes.
+Most homes have a range of fire risks.
+Well-known risks include burning candles and cooking left unattended, covered electrical heaters, overloaded plugs, and cigarettes.

-Here are a few ways to keep you and your family, friends and neighbours safe:
+Keep you and your family, friends and neighbours safe

-- install smoke alarms on every level of your home and make sure you can hear them throughout your home
+- install smoke alarms on every level of your home and make sure that you can hear them throughout your home.

 - plan and practise how you’d escape in a fire and have a backup plan in case your main exit is blocked.

 By following these quick and simple steps, the number of fatalities and injuries caused by accidental fires can be vastly reduced.

-For further information and guidance about fire safety in and around the home, please visit https://www.gov.uk/government/collections/fire-safety-guidance#fire-safety-guidance-for-inside-and-outside-the-home
+For more information and guidance about fire safety in and around the home, please visit https://www.gov.uk/government/collections/fire-safety-guidance#fire-safety-guidance-for-inside-and-outside-the-home

 Fire risk assessments